 9. CONTACT DETAILS

-Should you wish to contact the lecturer, Adv Craig Renaud, you may do so via e-mail: c.renaud@ru.ac.za or at his office on the top floor of the Law Faculty.
+Should you wish to contact the lecturer, Adv Craig Renaud, you may do so via e-mail: c.renaud@ru.ac.za or visit his office on the top floor next to the Attic of the Law Faculty.